 While the book might seem like a professional guide, it works for beginners because of the way it covers fundamental concepts.
 Both new and experienced data scientists can get a lot out of this book.

 Davy Cielen, Arno Meysman, and Mohamed Ali

-This bestselling big data book written by Python experts will guide readers through the basic principles of data science.
-The book covers the Python language and its common libraries, provides a helpful introduction to machine learning, and shows readers how to handle large data and write data science algorithms.
+This bestselling big data book written by Python experts guides readers through the basic principles of data science.
+The book covers everything from machine learning to statistical concepts.
+It also stands as a Python data science handbook.

 24. Numsense!
-Data Science for the Layman: No Math Added
+Data Science for the Layman

 Annalyn Ng and Kenneth Soo

 25. The Rise of Big Data Policing

 Andrew Guthrie Ferguson

 While most of the books on our list are books of practical advice for data scientists, this one looks at the topic from a different perspective: law enforcement.
 The Rise of Big Data Policing discusses the ways in which data science changes the way police do their jobs.
 It also addresses why citizens should be aware of these changes.